NFL television blackout policies: "Unofficial" and "temporary" secondary markets

+New Orleans stations often requested games involving natives Peyton Manning (Colts 1998-2010, Broncos 2012-15) and Eli Manning (Giants, 2004-19), sons of former Saints quarterback Archie Manning (1971-82), when they did not conflict with the Saints.

+The Cedar Rapids, Iowa market often airs Chicago Bears games due it being home to the University of Iowa, which has long had a strong contingent of students from the Chicagoland area.
+Elsewhere in Iowa, affiliates in Des Moines have requested many San Francisco 49ers games after former Iowa State standout Brock Purdy became the team's starting quarterback late in the 2022 season.
+Iowa State's campus in Ames is 35 miles from downtown Des Moines.

 Other information

 In all other markets, the networks are the sole arbiters of the telecast matches.
 However, they usually make their decisions after consulting with all of their local affiliates.
 On rarer occasions, some affiliates are offered a choice of a few games for a given time slot, if there is no game that stands out as appropriate.
 In those cases, some stations have allowed the viewers to vote online for their preferred game.
 In the early 1990s, New Orleans NBC affiliate WDSU conducted a poll via telephone during several weeks to select which game would be broadcast, as long as that game did not conflict with a Saints broadcast on WWL.

 For example, during Week 3 of the 2010 season, Fox affiliate KMSS-TV in Shreveport, Louisiana conducted an online viewer poll in which fans could choose between the Dallas Cowboys–Houston Texans game and the Atlanta Falcons–New Orleans Saints game.
 The station is situated in the Ark-La-Tex region, where both the Saints and Cowboys have significant fan bases, due to the Shreveport market being situated on the northern border between Louisiana and Texas, including Texarkana, and the southwest corner of Arkansas.
 The poll concluded with viewers choosing the Falcons-Saints game, even though Shreveport is closer to Dallas than New Orleans.
 KMSS had previously run similar polls during the 2009 season; the in-state Saints, having won their first 13 games of the season, saw a spike in popularity which necessitated the viewers’ polls.
 Earlier, during at least part of the 1991 season; NBC affiliate WAVY-TV in Portsmouth, Virginia had call-in contests in which viewers of their newscasts could call in to request one of two games being offered opposite a game involving the Washington Redskins that aired on local CBS affiliate WTKR-TV, though if NBC had the doubleheader the game not airing opposite the Redskins game would have to be the one NBC assigned to the station.